Gopalpur massacre: Massacre

 In response to the Bengali resistance, the Pakistan army headquarters at Rajshahi dispatched forces by land and by air.
 The army quickly took control of Pabna, Ishwardi and Natore.
 On 5 May, around 10 am, the army reached Gopalpur and captured the sugar mill, a Bengali stronghold.
-Around 200 Bengali people, most of which were the employees of the mill, were rounded up and interrogated about the whereabouts of the freedom fighters.
+Around 200 Bengali people, most of which were the employees of the mill, were rounded up and interrogated about the whereabouts of the fighters.
 Monjur Iman, a non-Bengali worker of the mill, was assisting the soldiers in identifying the Bengalis.
 The leader of the fighters, Lt.
 Anwarul Azim, handed himself over to the army and requested to let the people go.
 The soldiers shot down Lt.
 Azim.
 Then the captives were lined up by the pond inside the sugar mill with 13 machine guns pointed at them and were gunned down.
 Only five out of the 200 captives: Abdul Jalil Sikdar, Khorshed Alam, Abul Hossain, Emaduddin and Injil Uddin Ahmed survived the carnage.

 All the bodies were dumped into the pond.
 The soldiers searched for survivors and ensured death by charging bayonets on the bodies.
 One administrative officer of the mill survived the shooting but, when found alive, was flogged to death.

 After the war, the pond was named Shaheed Sagar (The sea of martyrs).
 Gopalpur Railway Station was renamed Azim Nagar Station in memory of Lt.
 Azim.